achariam/achariam.github.com/red-dot.md

     <a href="http://www.braun-clocks.com">Braun</a>
   </figcaption>
 </figure>

+Either way this change is provocative.
+If we were to further abstract this change and talk about the symbology of the color red.
+Red carries strong religious and cultural significance.
+From the bindi to HAL9000, it covers the gamut.
+It is also associated with feelings, anger, passion, excitement all these emotions can be colored in the many shades of red.
+Why it evokes such a response is because until now, Apple has chosen to offer a neutral palette in it's primary devices and offer and slowly roll out more distinct colors as secondary options.
+Now if you want an LTE model, you're getting a red crown—a subjectively non neutral color is now the only option.

 Even in software design the red dot is universally used as a notification marker.
 Which leads me to my final point.
 The red dot might simply exist to call your attention to it.